 Walking Distance: 350m

 Allée Vivaldi is a kind of pedestrian avenue with trees all along its way.
-We like to walk it when it’s fall in Paris because of the trees’ colors.
+We like to walk it in October- November because the trees with the fall colors are really beautiful.

 Section 3: Jardin de Reuilly